jmau111/gatsby-nes/README.md

 ## 🎃 Change styles

 If you know what you're doing, you can tweak stylews in `./src/styles`.
-The theme does not use styled components but basic SASS that I hook (~ add) in `./gatsby-browser.ts`.
+The theme does not use styled components but basic SASS.

-Don't remove `import "nes.css/css/nes.min.css";`.
+Don't remove `import "nes.css/css/nes.min.css";` I add in the main Layout  `./src/components/Layout/index.tsx`.
 Otherwise, you would lose the import of NES.css.

 ## Change siteURL